You observe all or several of these symptoms:

-- Reboot the affected Acronis Software-Defined Infrastructure node
+- Reboot the affected Acronis Cyber Infrastructure node

 - Check dmesg | grep <disk name> (eg. dmesg | grep sdc in the example above) for any messages about file system errors on the affected drive.
 In case of errors check the file system with fsck or e2fsck

-- Use following command to override failed status for the CS:
+- Use the following command to override failed status for the CS:

 - Verify and confirm Active state for the CS with the following command: